Use system procedure:

 or on MS Windows:

-Note: for releases Jun2020 and Jun2020-SP1 on MS Windows, only .gz and .bz2 compression formats were supported.
-With Oct2020 release now also .xz and .lz4 compression formats are supported on MS Windows.
+Note: on MS Windows, .gz, .bz2, .xz and .lz4 compression formats are supported.
 We recommend to use no or gz or xz compression on Windows.

 mr_backup via SQL: